PostgreSQL JSON vs JSONB: Deep Dive into Operators, Indexing & Performance

 The real problem JSON support solves is the impedance mismatch between flexible, schema-light data and a structured relational engine.
 You don't want to spin up MongoDB just because one table needs a dynamic attributes column.
 PostgreSQL gives you a hybrid: enforce structure where you need it, stay flexible where you don't, and keep everything in one transactional, ACID-compliant system.
 That's a huge operational win — one backup strategy, one connection pool, one query language.

-By the end of this article you'll understand the internal difference between JSON and JSONB (and why it matters for writes vs reads), every key operator you'll actually use in production, how GIN indexes work against JSONB and when to apply them, how to design a hybrid relational/JSON schema that won't collapse under load, and the specific mistakes that silently destroy query performance in large datasets.
+By the end of this article you'll understand the internal difference between JSON and JSONB (and why it matters for writes vs reads), every key operator you'll actually use in production, SQL/JSON path expressions for complex nested queries, how GIN indexes work against JSONB and when to apply them, how to design a hybrid relational/JSON schema that won't collapse under load, the specific mistakes that silently destroy query performance in large datasets, and a proven migration path from TEXT blobs to properly indexed JSONB columns.

 JSON vs JSONB Internals: Why the Storage Layer Changes Everything